Medieval Limassol Castle

 Under Ottoman Rule

-Under Ottoman rule, the castle served various administrative purposes, including as a garrison and a prison.
-The Ottomans adapted the structure to their needs, maintaining its function as a central point of control in the region.
-The British colonial period, starting in 1878, saw the castle continue its role as a prison until the early 20th century.
+Under Ottoman rule, the castle served as a garrison and a prison.
+The Ottomans adapted the structure to meet their administrative and military needs.
+When the British took control in 1878, they continued using the castle as a prison until the early 20th century.

 Limassol Castle Today